-28. TRADE PAYABLES
+27. TRADE PAYABLES

-Trade payables: December 31, 2014 December 31, 2013
+December 31, 2015 December 31, 2014

+Trade payables: - related parties (BMP) 198 264

-- domestic - foreign 3,210 286 5,695
+- domestic - foreign 3,207 229 2,946 286

-Other accounts payable 142 148
+Other accounts payable 193 142

-Balance, December 31 3,638 5,843
+Balance, December 31 3,827 3,638

-29. RELATED PARTY DISCLOSURES
+28. RELATED PARTY DISCLOSURES

 In the regular course of business, the Company enters into transactions with its related parties.
 The transactions entered into by the Company and its related parties are governed by relevant contracts and performed under arm's length terms.
-Related party transction are presented in Notes to the financial statements (Note 10 - Cost of poductioon services).
+Related party transctions/balances are presented in the relevant Notes to the financial statements (Note 10 - Cost of poduction services and Note 27 - Trade payables).

-30. LITIGATION
+29. LITIGATION

-As of December 31, 2014 the Compay was involved in several legal suits on different grounds.
+As of December 31, 2015 the Compay was involved in several legal suits on different grounds.
 Based on the opinion of the Company's attorney and the management's estimate, the Company accrued a liability in repsect thereof in the amount of RSD 1,720 thousand.
-(Note 25 - LONG-TERM PROVISIONS).

-31. CONTINGENT LIABILITIES
+30. CONTINGENT LIABILITIES

-Land and building property stated as of December 31, 2014 in the amount of RSD 766,136 thousand are in the Company's ownership based on denationalization of property performed in an earlier period.
-Pursuant to the Agreement on the Acquisition of Socially-Owned Capital executed with the Serbian Business Registers Agency, the majority owner is also aware that the Company's assets include nationalized property and agrees to handle such property pursuant to the relevant law.
-Until the issuance of these financial statements, laws and other formal acts regulating this area had not yet been enacted.
-The Company's management holds that the Company will not suffer adverse effects arising from the issue of regulating nationalized property and will not be required to make payments in this respect.
+Land and building property stated as of December 31, 2015 in the amount of RSD 745,722 thousand are in the Company's ownership based on denationalization of property performed in an earlier period.
+Pursuant to the Agreement on the Acquisition of Socially-Owned Capital executed with the Serbian Privatization Agency, the majority owner is also aware that the Company's assets include nationalized property and agrees to handle such property pursuant to the relevant law.
+The Company's management holds that the Company will not suffer adverse effects arising from the issue of regulating nationalized property or incur outflows of resources in this respect.

-32. TAXATION RISKS
+31. TAXATION RISKS

 The Republic of Serbia tax legislation is subject to varying interpretations and changes occur frequently.
 The interpretation of tax legislation by tax authorities as applied to the transactions and activity of the Company may not coincide with that of the management.
 As a result, transactions may be challenged by tax authorities and the Company may be assessed additional taxes, penalties and interest, which can be significant.
-The periods remain open to review by the tax authorities could determine payment of outstanding liabilities in the period of five years from the origination of the liability.
+The periods remain open to review by the tax and customs authorities with respect to tax liabilities for five years.
+This practically means that tax authorities could determine payment of outstanding liabilities in the period of five years from the origination of the liability.

-33. EVENTS AFTER THE REPORTING PERIOD
+32. EVENTS AFTER THE REPORTING PERIOD